intelligence38000/android-docs/src/pages/maps/overview/snapshotter.md

 | Method | Description |
 | --- | --- |
+| `withApiBaseUrl` | Specifies the URL used for the Map API endpoint.
+It's very rare that you'll need to change the API base URL.
+| `withLocalIdeographFontFamily` | Set the font family for generating glyphs locally for ideographs in the the "CJK Unified Ideographs" and "Hangul Syllables" ranges.
 | `withCameraPosition` | The camera position to use for the snapshot image.
 This position is overriden if `withRegion` is also used.
 | `withLogo ` | A boolean flag to determine whether the Mapbox logo is included in the snapshot image.
 | `withPixelRatio ` | The pixel ratio to use.
 The default is 1.